Audiology and Speech Language Pathology (ASLP)

 Collaborative Services

-• MOU with BIRDS NGO and District Health Department, Bagalkote
+• MoU with BIRDS NGO and District Health Department, Bagalkote

-Equipments Available
+Equipments Available & Clinical Facilities

 • Clinical Audiometer (2 channel)